The Quadratic and Cubic Characters of 2: The Cubic Character of 2

 By Theorem \ref{Theorem: exist unique integers st A^2+27B^2=4p}, this representation is unique, in that both $A$ and $B$ are unique integers up to sign.
-We require that $b$ be an integer, so it must be a multiple of both $2$ and $3$.
-Let $m,n\in\ZZ$, so $b=2m\cdot 3n$.
-Therefore $B=6mn/3=2mn$, which must be even.
+Notice that since $b$ is even and $3|b$, for $m,n\in\ZZ$, we write $b=2m\cdot 3n$.
+Therefore $B=6mn/3=2mn$, which is even.
 Since $4p = A^{2}+27B^{2}$, we also know that $A^{2}+27B^{2}$ must be even, which further requires $A$ to be even.
 Substitute $C=A/2$ and $D=B/2$, which are both necessarily integers.
 Therefore $p=C^{2}+27D^{2}$, proving the forward direction.

-We now prove the backward direction.
-We follow the same procedure, undoing what we did in the forward direction.
+We now prove the backward direction, undoing what we did in the forward direction.
 Suppose that there exist $C,D\in\ZZ$ such that $p=C^{2}+27D^{2}$.
 Multiplying both sides by $4$, we have

 Again, by Theorem \ref{Theorem: exist unique integers st A^2+27B^2=4p}, there must exist some unique integer $B=\pm 2D$, which implies that $B$ is even.
 Consequently $b$ must also be even, implying that $b\equiv 0\pmod{2}$; necessarily, $\pi\equiv 1\pmod{2}$ since $\pi$ is prime.
-Therefore by the backward direction of Proposition \ref{Lemma: pi=1 mod 2 for x^3=2 mod pi to be solvable}, the cubic congruence $x^{3}\equiv 2\pmod{\pi}$ is solvable.
+Therefore by the backward direction of Lemma \ref{Lemma: pi=1 mod 2 for x^3=2 mod pi to be solvable}, the cubic congruence $x^{3}\equiv 2\pmod{\pi}$ is solvable.
 We now need to show that this extends further to modulus a rational prime $p$.

 Theorem \ref{Theorem: residue class ring contains Npi elements} shows that the residue class ring $\ZZ[\omega]/\pi\ZZ[\omega]$ contains exactly $N\pi=p$ elements.
 Therefore, among all elements of $\ZZ[\omega]/\pi\ZZ[\omega]$, there must exist some $k\in\ZZ$ such that $k^{3}\equiv 2\pmod{\pi}$.
 By definition of congruence, this means $\pi|(k^{3}-2)$.
 By our discussion preceding Footnote \ref{Footnote: associate congruences}, it must also be true that $\pi^{\prime}|(k^{3}-2)$, where $\pi^{\prime}$ is some associate of $\pi$.
 Since $\pi\pi^{\prime}=p$, we have $p|(k^{3}-2)^{2}$, so $p|(k^{3}-2)$.
 Rewriting, this implies that $k^{3}\equiv 2\pmod{p}$, or $k$ is a solution to the cubic congruence $x^{3}\equiv 2\pmod{p}$. \end{proof}